aws-samples/example-permissions-boundary/README.md

 }
 ```

-More information about IAM paths can be found in the documentation links section below.
+More information about IAM paths can be found in the the AWS documentation link below.

 ### Policy summary

 Using the two above example policies, attached to our builder personas, ensure that builders:

-- Are always required to use predefined permission boundary policies when modifying IAM roles,
+- Are always required to use predefined permissions boundary policies when modifying IAM roles,
 - Are only able to modify IAM resources in specific paths

 The combination of these two achieves our goal of safely delegating IAM tasks to builders in an AWS account.